raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 };
 {% endhighlight %}

 Whereas we can't do anything like that with direct property access.
-So the takeaway is, **mediating property access with methods is more flexible than directly accessing properties**.
+Mediating property access with methods is more flexible than directly accessing properties, and this allows us to organize our program and distribute responsibility properly.

+> Note: All the ES.later class decorators can be used in vanilla ES 6 code as ordinary functions.
+Instead of `@after(LogSetter, 'set') class Person extends Model {...}`, simply write `const Person = after(LogSetter, 'set')(class Person extends Model {...})`

 ### getters and setters in javascript

-ECMAScript 5 ("ES 5") introduced a special way to turn direct property access into a kind of method.
-Here's how we'd write our `Person` class using ES 5 getters and setters:
+The problem with getters and setters was well-understood, and the stewards behind JavaScript's evolution responded by introducing a special way to turn direct property access into a kind of method.
+Here's how we'd write our `Person` class using "getters" and "setters:"

 {% highlight javascript %}
 class Model {